dimitrj89/rfc_generator/README.md

-# RFC Generator
+# Mexican RFC Generator
-A package used to generate rfc for PF and PM given input information.
+A package used to generate mexican RFC for PF and PM persons based on their information.